sinbad/UEScripts/doc/PackageConfig.md

 *Mandatory Setting - string*

 The build configuration for this variant as defined by Unreal, e.g. "Development" or "Shipping".

+### `SeparateDebugSymbols`
+*Optional Setting - boolean: Default = false*

+If true, debug symbol files will be moved out of the packaged output into a sibling folder so they won't be included with the released files.

 ### `ExtraBuildArguments`
 *Optional Setting - string*